Karl Eckstein (lawyer): Youth and Student years

 Karl Eckstein was born on the 16th of April in Wahlwies, Germany (FRG).
 In 1965 he finished secondary school in Rheineck, St. Gallen (Switzerland) and entered the Teacher-training institute in Rorschach, St. Gallen, which he graduated in 1969 to become a certified teacher.
 Thereafter in 1971–1975 he pursued his studies at the faculty of law in the University of Basel (Switzerland).

 Teaching and academic career

-From 1969 until 1971, Eckstein worked as an elementary grade school teacher in Dicken, St. Gallen.
+From 1969 until 1971, Eckstein worked as an elementary grade schoolteacher in Dicken, St. Gallen.
 Subsequently, in 1975 he received a degree in Law at the University of Basel, where he successfully defended his doctoral thesis in 1979 and acquired the certificate of Doctor of Law.
 The qualification of Swiss lawyer was given to him by the Supreme Court of Basel in 1980.
-Since 1995 until now Eckstein has worked in the Moscow State Institute of International Relations (MGIMO-University) as a Professor of constitutional and administrative law.
+Since 1995 until now Eckstein has worked in the Moscow State Institute of International Relations (MGIMO-University) as a professor of constitutional and administrative law.
 In 2001 he received a professor’s certificate according to the decision of the attestation commission in Moscow.